 Fax: (716) 878-6033

-An acceptable application to the department includes evidence that the above requirements have been met and a description of relevant experiences.
-In addition, a writing sample regarding the applicant’s experiences that have helped solidify plans to pursue teaching is required.
+For student currently enrolled at Buffalo State, an acceptable application to the department includes evidence that the above requirements have been met.
+A description of relevant experiences and a writing sample regarding the applicant’s experiences that have helped solidify plans to pursue teaching is required.
 Applications to ECE are available in Bacon 302.
 Acceptance into the department enables students to proceed through the curricular courses of their selected major.

 Early Childhood education majors must complete one year of college-level study of one language other than English.
 Typically, two years of high school study of one language is equivalent to one year of college-level work.
 Early childhood education majors must also complete a distribution requirement of at least 6 credit hours in each of the following areas: mathematics, science, social studies, and English (not including ENG/CWP 101 and ENG/CWP 102).